haehn/danielhaehn.com/slides/brownCS/a.md

 ---
 <!-- (c) Daniel Haehn, https://danielhaehn.com, contact me for questions! -->

-Note: Good Afternoon!<br><br>We do not fully understand the brain and we... machine learning methods
+Note: Good Afternoon!<br><br>We do not fully understand the brain and machine learning methods
-<br><br>but i think we can all agree that the brain is superior to artificial intelligence.<br><br>For instance, CNNs work extremely well on certain CV tasks, but the ability to generalize, reason, or understand is somewhat limited.<br><br>So how can we change that?
+<br><br>brain is superior to artificial int.<br><br>For instance, CNNs work extremely well, but can't generalize, reason, or understand is somewhat limited.<br><br>And the brain can do that<br><br>That's why we should try to understand it better
 ---

 <iframe id='xtk0' style='position:fixed; top:0px; left:0px; width:100%; height:100%;' data-src='kasthuri3d/'></iframe>

-Note: I am big fan of micro-scale connectomics.
-There, we look at high-res images that show individual neurons.<br>spiny dendrites and the long axons<br>manually annotated, took months. part of very small less 50 micron volume.<br>over 80 billion neurons in a human, we need automatic processing.
+Note: I am big fan of micro-scale connectomics.<br><br>In a few seconds NEURONS will pop up<br>traced in high-res images<br>spiny dendrites and the long axons<br>manually annotated, took months.<br>subset of 3 cylinders

----

-<iframe id='3dxp0' style='position:fixed; top:0px; left:0px; width:100%; height:100%;' data-src='100microns/'></iframe>

-Note: 20 largest neurons in a 100 micron volume of tissue.<br>automatically segmented<br>just the images are 2 terabytes<br>imagine a dense segmentation.. it is hard<br>let's look again at some manual segmentation

 ---